Treating MS without drugs

 With non-drug therapies, you work with trained professionals to support and improve your MS symptoms.
-These therapies may also delay the impact of progressive disease and protect your cognitive and physical reserve.
+These therapies may also delay the impact of progressive disease and protect your physical abilities and cognitive reserve.

-The therapies listed here all have a solid body of research evidence behind them, and you can be referred for them through the NHS and your GP, although there is likely to be a waiting list.
-They are scientifically proven to have an effect on MS symptoms, although they may not be appropriate or effective in every case.
-Not included here are complementary and alternative therapies, although they may also have benefit.
+The therapies listed here all have solid research evidence behind them.
+You can be referred for them through the NHS and your GP, although there is likely to be a waiting list.
+They are scientifically proven to have an effect on MS symptoms, although they may not be appropriate or effective for everyone.

-You will normally be assisted to perform therapeutic activities by your therapist, and be given instruction on how to continue these activities after the treatment sessions.
+You will normally be shown how to perform beneficial activities by your therapist, and be given instruction on how to continue these activities after the treatment sessions.
 Your therapist may suggest helpful class-based exercise like yoga or pilates that complements the work they do with you in treatment sessions.

-Making sure you stick to the recommended activity schedule and carry on with the exercises plays a big part in making these therapies effective.
-Starting this kind of therapy requires a certain amount of commitment to taking control and managing your MS symptoms yourself.
+Try to stick to the recommended activity schedule and carry on with the exercises or movements you've been shown.
+This plays a big part in making these therapies effective.
+Starting this kind of therapy requires some commitment to taking control and managing your MS symptoms yourself.
 You are likely to get only a short course of appointments with your therapist, so it is going to be down to you to continue the process alone.

 Occupational therapists (OTs) help people in the workplace or at home with lifestyle changes, adaptations or special equipment.
 They look at you as a whole person and find ways to make your life easier and more comfortable, and help you stay independent.